poetapp/documentation/rdd/node-microservices.md

 ### 3. Update `docker-compose.yml`

-We will need to remove the current `poet-node` entry from `docker-compose.yml`
+We will need to remove the current `poet-node` entry from `docker-compose.yml` and in its place add one entry for each module.

+The `command` of the docker-compose service for each module would be almost the same as the one we have for `poet-node`, the only difference being `npm start` being replaced by `poet-node-{module}`.

+All docker-compose module services will need to be linked to `rabbit`, but not to other module services.

+The `dockerfile` will need to `npm i -g` to make the `poet-node-{module}` commands available..

 ### 4. Helpers